ChristopherHOliveira/Python-Basics/README.md

-# hello-world
+# Python!

-First steps on Python programming
+First steps on Python programming.

 Hello world!
 I'm Christopher, starting a new journey through computer science.
 My goals are to earn skills in Python programming and use them to solve small-scale project problems!